2016 Farm Sector Income Forecast

-- Labor costs are forecast to increase in 2016 by 3.7 percent (still below 2014 highs), after dipping in 2015.
+- Labor costs are forecast to increase in 2016 by 5.4 percent (still slightly below 2014 highs), after dipping in 2015.
 Wage rate increases are putting upward pressure on hired labor costs.

-- Net rent expense—the amount paid to rent land, adjusted for the landlord’s share of government payments and insurance indemnities and net of any expenses paid by the landlords—is forecast to decrease by 2.2 percent to $19.6 billion in 2016.
+- Net rent expense—the amount paid to rent land, adjusted for any payouts of the landlord’s share of government payments and/or insurance indemnities and for any expenses paid by the landlords—is forecast to decrease by 1.6 percent to $19.8 billion in 2016.
 As in recent years, the majority of net rent expense is forecast to be paid to nonoperator landlords (farmland owners who do not themselves farm) as opposed to landlords who are also operators.

 Payments to Stakeholders Expected To Increase Slightly in 2016